One design pattern for FastAPI web applications#

 FastAPI provides both Swagger-generated documentation and Redoc-generated documentation.
 Both of these are better at some things and worse at others.
 Swagger allows experimentation with the API from inside the documentation, which Redoc does not.
 Redoc has (in my opinion) better formatting and more complete information about the parameters.
 Redoc is also easier to embed in a full manual (see Manual).

 Any application deployed via Phalanx will get an entry in the applications section of the Phalanx documentation.
-For many internal components, this is all the documentation that’s needed.
+For some internal components, this may be all the documentation that’s needed.

 For any application, this is the right place for operational documentation in the context of the Science Platform, troubleshooting, bootstrapping considerations, and details about how the application is configured differently in different environments.